Attune Flow Cytometer Configurator: UX Design of a Scientific Tool

 20+ documented components and growing, each with usage guidelines, accessibility notes, and edge case considerations.

-Creating design systems by breaking interfaces down into five hierarchical stages—atoms, molecules, organisms, templates, and pages—allowing for scalable, consistent, and modular UI development.
+A methodology that breaks interfaces into five hierarchical stages—atoms, molecules, organisms, templates, and pages—for scalable and modular UI development.

 Pulumi